ianobermiller/nuclearmail/README.md

 ## Getting started

-1. `npm start` will start watchify and browser-sync and open a browser window.
+1. `npm start` will start webpack-dev-server and the watchers.
+2. Open http://localhost:8000 in your browser.
 Changing any file will build and refresh the window.

-2. `flow` to run the typechecker
+3. `flow` to run the typechecker

 ## Technologies used
 - React Intl